forthy42/net2o/wiki/squid.md

 to create or let disappear is of concern to those who don't trust politicians — even if the lawmaker only sets rules for the conditions to create and annihilate book money, it is unclear to many people why these rules make sense.
+A lot of early fiat money experiments ended in hyperinflation, and a return to some noble metal standard.

+However, the lessons were learned, and today, most fiat currencies are pretty stable, and survive even major disruptions of the economy.
+Money in the information age is just an entry in an electronic ledger.
+It's backed by the economy, and it's availability is adjusted to keep it pretty stable.

-And the only security these books have nowadays is that it require physical access to the computers that hold it.
+But the only security these ledgers have nowadays is that it require physical access to the computers that hold it.
 And we know how secure computers are.
-The idea of a crypto currency therefore is to provide security of these books through mathematical magic.
+The idea of a crypto currency therefore is to provide security of these ledgers through mathematical magic.

 ## Proof of What?